MiguelDomingues/md-localize/README.md

 Add '<KEY>' to front-matter with the relative path to the source markdown file.
 Only relevant when the action is set to `translate`.

+### --update-front-matter-locale

+If a 'locale' key exists in front-matter, update it to the locale being translated.